MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

 ========================
 Creating grillage models
 ========================
-Here are the some examples of what you can do with *ops-grillage* module.
-Examples are explained in more detail throughout the rest of the documentation.
+Here is one example of what you can do with *ops-grillage* module.
+Steps are explained in more detail throughout the rest of the documentation.

-To begin, import :class:`~OpsGrillage` and Opensees using abbrevations or as a whole using asterisk.
-For this example, we import the entire module's components to showcase the various functions and classes.
-In addition, we import the Opensees visualization module to plot the grillage model.
+To begin, import :class:`~OpsGrillage` and Opensees visualization module `ops_vis`.
+When import, use either abbreviations or import the whole module's functions using asterisk.
+For this example, we import the entire :class:`~OpsGrillage` components to showcase the various functions and classes.

 .. code-block:: python

     from OpsGrillage import *
     import openseespy.postprocessing.ops_vis as opsv

-There are three main stages when using the *ops-grillage* module:
+In general, there are three stages when using the *ops-grillage* module:

 #.
 Defining elements of grillage model using the :class:`~Member` class, and :class:`~Material` class.
 #.
 Creating the grillage object using the :class:`~OpsGrillage` class.